 These aren't your average beans

-Samsung's latest truly-wireless headphones don't rely on specialized ear-tips for different people with its "one-size-fits-all" approach.
+Samsung's truly-wireless headphones don't rely on specialized ear-tips for different people with its "one-size-fits-all" approach.
 The Galaxy Buds Live offer active noise cancelation to go along with never-ending battery life and a useful companion app.